RangoGM/ccna-labs/10B OSPF Elections (CML + PKT)/README.md

 #### SHUT DOWN R4

+> [!CAUTION]
-**1. Non-Preemptive Behavior:** Verified that increasing priority on a DROTHER to 255 does not trigger an immediate re-election.
+> **1. Non-Preemptive Behavior:** Verified that increasing priority on a DROTHER to 255 does not trigger an immediate re-election.
 The current DR remains until the process is manually cleared or the DR fails.

 **📸 Screenshot:**